microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-LISPRESS.md

 ### (Deprecated) Sugared `get`

-There is a common construct in the 1.x dataset in our programs where the `get` function retrieves a field (specified by a `Path`) from a structured object.
+There is a common construct in the SMCalFLow 1.x dataset where the `get` function retrieves a field (specified by a `Path`) from a structured object.
 For example,
 ```clojure